M-Rb3/weahter-journal-app/README.md

 # weahter-journal-app
-fetching data from web api and the user, then updating the UI.
+fetching data from web API and the user, then updating the UI.